carfew/carfew/README.md

 ## Why did we build Carfew? 🚗
 We all believe that climate change is an inevitable reality that we have a responsibility to do something about.
 Fewer cars on the road is one way to help curb those effects.

 Additionally, we are interested in understanding city infrastructure and being good citizens of the city we live in, San Francisco ❤️ .

 Building an app that can help to limit the number of vehicles moving around the city will help make the air more breathable and make the streets safer for everyone.

 ## Who are the Carfew dev team? 👩‍💻 👨‍💻
 Our core developers are:
 ### Erik Batista ✨
-  - Roles: Front End Developer, UI/UX Design
+  - Role(s): Front End Developer, UI/UX Design
   - Technologies: HTML, CSS, Handlebars, Sketch
 ### Colleen Ni 💫
   - Role(s): Back End Developer
   - Technologies: Node, Express, MongoDB
 ### Wenzel Lowe 🌟
-  - Roles: Full Stack Developer, API Integration, Gitmaster
+  - Role(s): Full Stack Developer, API Integration, Gitmaster
   - Technologies: Node, Express, MongoDB, React, Google Maps API, git, Github
 ### Faith Chikwekwe ⭐️
-  - Roles: Back End Developer, Product Manager
+  - Role(s): Back End Developer, Product Manager
   - Technologies: Node, Express, MongoDB, HTML, CSS, Handlebars, Github Projects

+Since this is an open source project, if you see something that can be improved, feel free to open an issue or a pull request to let us know.

+We are currently still developing the core idea, but once we've iterated on the main functionality, we'll be more than happy to look at community changes.

 ## File Structure 🗂
 ```